Blize/bmp-image-compare/README.md

 ![image](static/1_brighter.bmp)
 ...will give us a low similarity value, since the images are different in brightness.

+So the current use case is, if you have two images which looks nearly identical and you want to check if there is any difference.
+As we check every single RGB value we will only have 100% if its exactly the same.

 ## Future Features

 I want to add some more features in the future if I have time and motivation for this.
 The main two are following:

 - Add more ways of comparing images -> starting with the brightness / contrast / shadow / color difference.
-- Add diffrent Bitmap file types support -> currently only supports 24-bit BMP files.
+- Add different Bitmap file types support -> currently only supports 24-bit BMP files.
 - Add different image resolutions support -> currently only supports the same resolutions of the two images.